 Your company and its stakeholders may also be slapped with criminal sanctions if you fail to monitor distribution, so keep this in mind if you want to penetrate the market on a large scale.

-Some states require a hemp handler’s license in order to possess or distribute hemp and/or hemp products.
-Other states may require a special hemp processor license.
+Some states require a hemp handler’s licence in order to possess or distribute hemp and/or hemp products.
+Other states may require a special hemp processor licence.
 Some states may also regulate CBD under their existing food safety laws, which requires that facilities where hemp products, including CBD, are produced, stored, and distributed be registered with the state’s department of health and operate in compliance with food safety laws and regulations.